ffougere/public-helm-charts/charts/selenium2/README.md

-# ChartMuseum
+# SeleniumGrid

-[ChartMuseum](https://chartmuseum.com/) is an open-source, easy to deploy, Helm Chart Repository server.
+[SeleniumGrid](https://selenium.com/) is an open-source, easy to deploy, Helm Chart Repository server.

 This chart is a "proxy" chart.
 It depends on the official Helm chart but with extra Amadeus-specific customization.